 Warm and Safe

 This event takes place every October and allows for residents who can’t winterize their homes themselves to have someone come in and winterize their home for them.
-In 2009 and 2010, we partnered with Black Hills Power to make this event possible.
+We started partnering with Black Hills Power in 2009 to make this event possible.